-Dr. Thomas Huntington McColl was born in Wallacetown, Elgin County on the 28th of April, 1875.
-His parents Samuel T. McColl and the former Sarah Ann McIntyre, were farmers.
+Dr. Thomas Huntington McColl was born near Wallacetown, Ontario on the 28th of April, 1875.
+Dr. McColl’s parents were farmers and he was the only child born to his parents Samuel Thomas McColl and the former Sarah Ann McIntyre.
 Dr. McColl was just 2 years old when his father died on the 14th of May, 1877.
-He was buried at the McColl Cemetery in Elgin County.
-Dr. McColl had no siblings.
-He attended local schools in Dutton, before attending the Model School in St. Thomas.
-Dr. McColl then began a teaching career and saved his earnings to attend medical school.
+Mr. McColl was buried at the McColl Cemetery in Elgin County.
+Dr. McColl attended local schools in Dutton, before attending the Model School in St. Thomas.
+Dr. McColl became a teacher and saved his earnings to attend medical school.

-Dr. McColl died at the Public General Hospital in Sarnia.

-Dr.McColl died on the 14th of December, 1944.
-Mrs. McColl died on the 25th of December, 1953.
-Both are buried at the McColl Cemetery.
+Dr. McColl died at the Public General Hospital in Chatham on the 14th of December, 1944.
+His funeral service was held in Duart.
+Mrs. McColl died at Victoria Hospital in London, Ontario on the 25th of December, 1953.
+Dr. and Mrs. McColl were buried at the McColl Cemetery.

 *Dr. McColl’s son, Dr. Thomas Duncan McColl became a dentist.
 Captain Thomas Duncan McColl served during WWII in the Canadian Army Dental Corps.
 Dr. McColl’s son died in 1992 and he was buried at the McColl Cemetery.